 - Dental fluoride treatments

 - Dental implant specialists

 As you consider your oral health, remember that your gums are essential.
 If they are no longer healthy, pink, and secure to your teeth, you may need restoring treatment options.

 One of the most important reasons to prevent gum disease is that it can lead to tooth loss.
 Losing your teeth brings a range of dental problems, and, if you don’t have healthy gums, you most likely won’t be a candidate for dental implants or bridges.
 However, the damage won’t be confined to your mouth.
 Periodontal disease has been linked to a number of severe diseases and conditions.

 - Pregnancy complications

 At this time, we don’t know if gum disease truly causes these significant health issues or if those with these health issues have a more difficult time caring for their gums and teeth.
 However, we do know that the connection between these conditions is relatively strong.
 Therefore, addressing the issues surrounding gum disease is an excellent way to manage your overall health.
 Finding periodontal treatment when you suffer from gum disease and regularly brushing and flossing your teeth is an excellent step towards recovery.

 Protect Your Teeth with Routine Visits to Lovett Dental Kohrville

 Gum disease is a progressive disease, but it is one you can control.
 The best way to do that is to come in to see your periodontics team if you have gingivitis or any of the signs of gum disease.
-Our team at Lovett Dental Kohrville, we’re proud to provide a wide array of dental services to ensure that your teeth and gums remain healthy as long as possible.
+At Lovett Dental Kohrville, we’re proud to provide a wide array of dental services to ensure that your teeth and gums remain healthy as long as possible.
 Our team has the tools to help you.
-Call 832.662.3205 for an appointment or reach out to our team online today.
+Call 832-843-6776 for an appointment or reach out to our team online today.